07 Mar Ever break the rules–and enjoy it? Your hormones may be the reason

-New preliminary research in the Journal of Experimental Psychology: General reveals your hormones could have pushed you to behave unethically.
+A 2015 study in the Journal of Experimental Psychology: General reveals that two hormones could have pushed you to behave unethically.

 According to a research team from Harvard University and the University of Texas at Austin, when your body churns out a higher level of testosterone and cortisol (a stress hormone) simultaneously, they combine to make cheating seem like a viable option.

 That’s because elevated testosterone decreases the fear of punishment while also making it feel more rewarding to go against the rules.
 You get a sort of “cheater’s high”.

 At the same time, all that excess cortisol is ramping up stress or anxiety about the uncertainty of a situation–for instance, will you pass the exam, get the job or win over your date?
 You know that cheating will help give you a competitive edge and make you more secure about getting the outcome you want, which then tamps down the uncomfortable palm-sweating, stomach-churning tension you’re experiencing.

 So, as study co-author Robert A. Josephs, Ph.D. succinctly puts it in a news release:

 “Testosterone furnishes the courage to cheat, and elevated cortisol provides a reason to cheat.”